AntonKolesnik05/chess-puzzles/README.md

 ### A Chessground Implementation for React

-A modern React wrapper around the **chessground** library with added features like move validation, theme customization, promotion dialogs, and more.
+A modern React wrapper around the **chessground** library with added features like move validation, theme customization, promotion dialogs.

 ---